 - flour

-The original recipe doesn’t call for vanilla, lemon zest or orange zest, but feel free to adjust the recipe to your tastes.
+The original recipe doesn’t call for vanilla, lemon zest, or orange zest, but you can adjust it to your taste.

 How to make Basque Cheesecake